Footleg/sentinel/README.md

-# Sentinel Robotics Controller Board
+# Sentinel Robot Controller Board
-Python libraries for the Rocky Rover robotics board for the Raspberry Pi and arduino/micro controllers running Circuit Python
+Python libraries for the Sentinel robot controller board for the Raspberry Pi and arduino/micro controllers running Circuit Python

 ## Installation